ChrisTitusTech/website/content/posts/2022/be-a-better-programmer.md

 Focus on what works for you and what you enjoy as far as an environment.
 This is more about how you *FEEL* than practical application.
 The better you feel in your workflow, the better your work product!

+## Set Goals

+If you are going to improve in anything you need to have a goal.
+For me it is all about putting in the time consistently.
+That is true with everything in life that you go to learn. **MORE TIME = BETTER RESULTS**

+Example Goals:
+- 3 hours of coding per day
+- 500 Git Contributions in 2022

+Once you set these goals look at how you are doing.
+I recommend both short term and long term goals like I listed above.

+Now, go code!